 Tim Cook, CEO of Apple

 Selecting software is more than just about the software and hardware.
-A vendor's service depth and breadth to support and enhance your needs long-term are just as important.
+A vendor's service breadth and depth to support and enhance your needs long-term are just as important.

 While two guys in a garage may be helpful when innovating to create a new industry or product, they are not the right choice when selecting critical software to run your business.